MosesSupposes/RFI-Contracting-Business-Assets/drafts/01__Capability_Statement.md

 **Aaron Robbins** - _Logistics Manager_
 Aaron oversees our logistics operations, ensuring that our projects run smoothly and efficiently.
 With expertise in managing resources, timelines, and operational logistics, Aa plays a key role in coordinating our team's efforts and facilitating effective project execution.

+**Isla Pearl Rowse** - _UI Designer, Content Strategist, and Technical Writer_ Isla combines her expertise in UI design, content strategy, content writing, and technical writing to create compelling and user-friendly digital experiences.
+She excels in crafting intuitive interfaces and developing clear, engaging content that enhances user engagement and understanding.
+Her multifaceted skills ensure that our projects are visually appealing, well-structured, and effectively communicated to our audience.

 #### Technical Expertise and Approach: